Prorupak/figma-plugin-sample/README.md

 ### Project Structure

  - plugin/: Contains the Figma plugin using ReactJS and TypeScript.
- - server/: Contains the backend server using ExpressJS, ReactJS, TypeScript, and Firebase.
+ - server/: Contains the backend server using ExpressJS, TypeScript, and Firebase.
  - package.json: Defines scripts for building, starting, and linting both the plugin and server.